Siddaramaiah questions celebration of 1 bn COVID vaccinations | Politics

 ''With just 29 Cr (21%) people fully vaccinated, India's position is still in danger.
 Are @BJP4India leaders celebrating India's vulnerability?'' he asked.

-He asked Prime Minister Narendra Modi whether India is prepared to administer 106 crore doses by December end and ensure all Indians are fully vaccinated by this year.
+He asked Modi whether India is prepared to administer 106 crore doses by December end and ensure all Indians are fully vaccinated by this year.

 Siddaramaiah noted that 56 per cent of the population in the US is fully vaccinated, in China it is 70 per cent and in Canada 71 per cent.